zeta-chain/docs/docs/developers/omnichain/tutorials/hello.md

 it in the `systemContract` state variable.

-`onCrossChainCall` is a function that is called when the contract gets called by a token transfer transaction sent to the TSS address on a connected chain.
+`onCrossChainCall` is a function that is called when the contract gets called by a token transfer transaction sent to the TSS address on a connected chain (when a gas token is deposited) or a `deposit` method call on the ERC-20 custody contract (when an ERC-20 token is deposited).
 The function receives the following inputs:

 - `context`: is a struct of type [`zContext`](https://github.com/zeta-chain/protocol-contracts/blob/main/contracts/zevm/interfaces/zContract.sol) that contains the following values:
-  - `origin`: EOA address that sent the token transfer transaction to the TSS address (triggering the omnichain contract)
+  - `origin`: EOA address that sent the token transfer transaction to the TSS address (triggering the omnichain contract) or the value passed to the `deposit` method call on the ERC-20 custody contract.
   - `chainID`: interger ID of the connected chain from which the omnichain contract was triggered.
   - `sender` (reserved for future use, currently empty)
 - `zrc20`: the address of the ZRC-20 token contract that represents an asset from a connected chain on ZetaChain.
-- `amount`: the amount of tokens that were transferred to the TSS address.
+- `amount`: the amount of tokens that were transferred to the TSS address or an amount of tokens that were deposited to the ERC-20 custody contract.
 - `message`: the contents of the `data` field of the token transfer transaction.

 The `onCrossChainCall` function should only be called by the system contract (in other words, by the ZetaChain protocol) to prevent a caller from supplying arbitrary values in `context`.
-The `onlySystem` modifier ensures that the function is called only as a response to a token transfer transaction sent to the TSS address.
+The `onlySystem` modifier ensures that the function is called only as a response to a token transfer transaction sent to the TSS address or an ERC-20 custody contract.

 By default, the `onCrossChainCall` function doesn't do anything else.
 You will implement the logic yourself based on your use case.